masaun/zk-supply-chain-management-sytem-in-sp1/README.md

-# ZK Supply Chain Management System
+# ZK Supply Chain Management System (built on top of SP1 zkVM powered by Succinct)

 ## Overview